supergeoff/stack-starter/memory-bank/techContext.md

 Known Issues:

-- Nx bug with `@nx/js:node` executor preventing file watching for automatic reloads in the 'health' application.
-Workaround is to use the `webpack:webpack` executor for the serve target in `apps/health/package.json`.
+- Nx bug with `@nx/js:node` executor preventing file watching for automatic reloads in the 'server' application.
+Workaround is to use the `webpack:webpack` executor for the serve target in `apps/server/package.json`.